-Bone marrow tests involve taking a tiny sample (biopsy) of your bone marrow and looking at it under a microscope.
+Bone marrow tests involve taking a tiny sample (biopsy) of your bone marrow and looking at it under a microscope to see how much CLL is there.
 The sample is usually taken from your hip bone.
 If the sample of bone marrow cells is semiliquid, it is called an aspirate.
 If a piece of solid bone marrow is taken, it is called a trephine biopsy.
 Both can be done at the same time.
-Care has to be taken if you are on warfarin, aspirin or any other drugs that thin your blood.
-Your doctor will advise you about this.
+Before this test, let your doctor know if you're on any medications to thin your blood, such as warfarin.
+Your doctor will decide if you need to stop taking the medication temporarily before the test.